-Virtuoso Natasha Korsakova, of Russian-Greek decent, is one of most popular violinists of her generation.
+Natasha Korsakova, of Russian-Greek decent, is an international violinist and author.
 The German Süddeutsche Zeitung describes her ability to play the violin as a “sinfully beautiful listening experience”.
-The young violinist, who is based in Switzerland, speaks five languages is currently a coveted guest for national and international orchestras and music festivals.
+The violinist, who speaks five languages is currently a coveted guest for national and international orchestras and music festivals.

 The award-winning violinist has appeared in many of the world’s most prestigious concert halls.
-She has performed with the Orchestra Sinfonica di Milano G. Verdi, the Vienna Chamber Orchestra, the Iceland Symphony Orchestra, the Orchestra della Svizzera Italiana, the Tainan Symphony Orchestra, the Regina Royal Symphony, the Philharmonic Orchestra of the Dutch Radio Broadcasting, the Mainz and the Duisburg Philharmonic, the Orquestadella UNAM (Mexico), the Cape Cod Symphony, the Evansville Philharmonic and many others.
+She has performed with the Orchestra Sinfonica di Milano G. Verdi, the Vienna Chamber Orchestra, the Iceland Symphony Orchestra, the Orchestra della Svizzera Italiana, the Tainan Symphony Orchestra, the Regina Royal Symphony, the Philharmonic Orchestra of the Dutch Radio Broadcasting, the Mainz and the Duisburg Philharmonic, the Orquestadella UNAM (Mexico), the Cape Cod Symphony and many others.

-In 1998, the violinist became “Artist of the Year” in Chile.
-In 2008, Natasha Korsakova was awarded the «Premio SirmioneCatullo» and became «Artist of the Year» in Italy.
-Further recitals followed in Palazzo Quirinale and at the famous Piazza Campidoglio in Rome, in the presence of the Italian State-President.
+The violinist became “Artist of the Year” in Chile and Italy.
+She was awarded the «Premio Sirmione Catullo» and has performed in Palazzo Quirinale and at the famous Piazza Campidoglio in Rome, in the presence of the Italian State-President.
 Natasha Korsakova is a cultural ambassador of “Fondazione Sorella Natura” in Assisi, Italy.
-In the connection with the Audience for Fondazione Sorella Natura, she played for the Pope Benedict XVI at the Sala Nervi in Vaticano, together with the outstanding Swiss violinist Manrico Padovani.
+In the connection with the Audience for Fondazione Sorella Natura, in 2011 she played for the Pope Benedict XVI at the Sala Nervi in Vaticano, together with the outstanding Swiss violinist Manrico Padovani.

 The violinist was born into a music family in Moscow and began playing the violin at the age of 5.
 Her first teacher was her grandfather Boris Korsakov.
 He was followed in her musical education by her father, the well-known Russian violin virtuoso Andrej Korsakov.
 Her mother is the pianist Yolanta Miroshnikova-Caprarica.
 After the early death of her father, Natasha Korsakova studied under the tutelage of Prof. Ulf Klausenitzer in Nuremberg and then later with Prof. Saschko Gawriloff in Cologne.